ABUTestTeam/selenium-capabilities/README.md

  it can however be used in the traditional way, where platformName can contain the version.
 However, the version is no longer tied to the browserVersion as before.

+ Added Features:
+ * Handles versions by making them well-formatted "version 2183.123.2" is eq to "2183.123".

  Breaking changes between DefaultCapabilityMatcher and CustomCapabilityMatcher:
  * "version" no longer refers to browserVersion and is instead used for platform version separation.
  * version and browserVersion are matched to \<Major\>.\<Minor\> version schema for capability matching
     * 7 -> 7.0
     * 7.1 -> 7.1
     * 7.0.1 -> 7.0
+ * Removed CapabilityType.PLATFORM from the validator and associated tests as it is deprecated.